pratikthakur2003/Wordle-Clone-React-App/README.md

 # This is the Clone of the famous Wordle game.
 I have integrated almost all the functionalities of the game in this game.
-If you have any suggestions, please tell me about it.
+If you have any suggestions, please tell me about it.<br/><br/>

+Technologies Used: ReactJS, HTML, CSS, JS

 # Screenshot :